 You don't actually edit the model in the visual representation of it, however.
 To create and edit the model, you use the Model Tree and Properties windows.

 Creating a model in Designer is easy: it basically involves going through the Model Tree from top to bottom, from adding the materials that you want to use through to defining the outputs that you want from the simulation.

-Once you've added things such as materials, primitives and loads, you can edit the properties of these in the Properties window.
+Once you've added things such as materials, a geometry (imported CAD file) or primitives (shapes), you can edit the properties of these in the Properties window.

 The Properties window shows the properties of whatever you've selected in the Model Tree.
 For example, to edit the size or position of a primitive, click the primitive in the Model Tree to select it and then edit its Begin and/or End properties in the Properties window.

 Note: You can also select a primitive by clicking it in the model view.